 Covington real estate is some of the most expensive in Louisiana, although Covington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Covington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Covington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Covington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Covington is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Covington who work in sales jobs (12.61%), office and administrative support (11.28%), and food service (9.06%).
+There are especially a lot of people living in Covington who work in sales jobs (12.97%), office and administrative support (12.42%), and food service (8.39%).

 Covington is a very ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Covington include French , Irish, English, and Italian.
+Important ancestries of people in Covington include French , Irish, Italian, and English.

 The most common language spoken in Covington is English.
 Other important languages spoken here include Spanish and Chinese.